MarvNC/light-novel-naming-scheme/readme.md

   - The numbers should be regular ANSI numbers and not full-width.
   - If there is only one volume, the volume number is **still required** as `v01` because with light novels the publishing status is often unknown.
+- `x1` - Used when a 0.5 volume or otherwise in-between volume exists.
+This is used to ensure proper sorting and should start at `x1`, `x2`, etc. regardless of the number used in the original title.
+  - If it somehow rolls over past `x9`, use `y1`, `y2`, etc.
 - `Title` - The title of the light novel.
 This should be **untouched from the official spelling**, without omitting Arabic/Roman numerals included in the original title.